Extractable Nuclear Antigen Antibodies (ENA) Panel

 |Autoantibody Test||Formally Known As|

-An ENA panel may also be used to monitor the activity of a particular autoimmune disorder.
+An ENA panel may also be used to monitor the activity of a particular autoimmune disorder in conjunction with clinical examination.

 When is it ordered?